georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 - [Tensorflow](https://www.tensorflow.org/) - Used to process and clean the data to search for non-image files.
 - [Keras](https://keras.io/) - Used for the Classification model, and ML pipeline.
 The neural learning multi-layer network was built using Keras.
 - [Joblib](https://joblib.readthedocs.io/en/latest/) - Used for loading and saving files generated in the project.
-* [Pillow](https://pypi.org/project/Pillow/) - Python Imaging Library used for supporting opening, saving, and manipulating different images with iss processing capabilities.
+* [Pillow](https://pypi.org/project/Pillow/) - Python Imaging Library used for supporting opening, saving, and manipulating different images with its processing capabilities.

 ### Version Control